mendix/docs/content/en/docs/refguide/modeling/resources/data-sets/oql/oql-expressions/oql-functions/oql-datepart.md

 ### 2.2 date_expression

-`date_expression` specifies the date to retrieve an element from.This should be formatted in an expression which resolves to a date/time value.
+`date_expression` specifies the date to retrieve an element from.
+This should be formatted in an expression which resolves to a date/time value.

 ### 2.3 timezone

 `timezone` specifies the time zone to use for the retrieval.
 This parameter is optional and defaults to the local time zone.
 It should be a string literal containing an IANA time zone.
 GMT offset time zones are not supported.

 ## 3 Example{#oql-datepart-example}